 - Check each moving company's background.

-The Better Business Bureau and your state's Department of Consumer Affairs keeps records of companies in your area.
+The Better Business Bureau and your state's consumer protection agency may have records about companies in your area.

 - Ask about the company's insurance.